Transfer of International Students between Registered Providers

 Accommodate student needs in extraordinary circumstances:

-The Admissions Officer, The Manager of Compliance and Special Projects , the Student Services Coordinator and the Chief Executive Officer (CEO) are responsible for the implementation of this policy and to ensure that marketing, and other staff who interact directly with students, agents and students are aware of its application and that the relevant staff implement its requirements and procedures.
+The Admissions Officer, The Manager of Compliance and Academic Support , the Student Services Coordinator and the Chief Executive Officer (CEO) are responsible for the implementation of this policy and to ensure that marketing, and other staff who interact directly with students, agents and students are aware of its application and that the relevant staff implement its requirements and procedures.

 The International Student – Transfer between Registered Providers Policy supports the legislation and details the circumstances where Australian National Institute of Business and Technology (ANIBT) will permit an International Student seeking to transfer from another provider.
 The circumstances are also detailed where ANIBT may or may not permit an International Student to transfer to another provider.

 4.0 International Students seeking to transfer into ANIBT

 The policy of ANIBT is to ensure that it does not enrol any transferring International Student prior to six months of their principal course being completed unless that student has a valid letter of release agreeing to such a transfer.